-This project is part of the ESA Baltic Initiative, a wider Baltic region activity looking at salinity dynamics, sea-level, land-sea biogeochemical linkages, 4D sea reconstruction and geodetic SAR.
-This aims to ultimately foster a coordinated approach to advance EO-based science, novel applications and data exploitation infrastructures serving the specific needs of the Baltic community through a strong collaboration with Baltic institutions and national and EU programmes.
+This project was part of the ESA Baltic Initiative, a wider Baltic region activity looking at salinity dynamics, sea-level, land-sea biogeochemical linkages, 4D sea reconstruction and geodetic SAR.
+The ESA Baltic Initiative aims to ultimately foster a coordinated approach to advance EO-based science, novel applications and data exploitation infrastructures serving the specific needs of the Baltic community through a strong collaboration with Baltic institutions and national and EU programmes.

-A key element of this initiative, Baltic SEAL will create and validate a novel multi-mission sea level (MMSL) product for the Baltic Sea (BS).
-It will bid to provide an advanced sea-level information product to Baltic Sea stakeholders, and improve the performances of the current ESA Sea Level Climate Change Initiative.
+A key element of this initiative, Baltic SEAL created and validated a novel multi-mission sea level (MMSL) product for the Baltic Sea (BS).
+It provided an advanced sea-level information product to Baltic Sea stakeholders, and improved the performances of the current ESA Sea Level Climate Change Initiative.

-For more information on the team delivering this project, click here.
+For more information on the team that delivered this project, click here.

 For more information on the science of satellite altimetry, click here.